mainmatter/playbook/project-procedure/digital-products/README.md

 ## Setup

-Before starting with the actual work though, the project infrastructure needs to be set up, as effective tooling is vital for effective collaboration among the stakeholders.
+After kicking off the project, the infrastructure that is going to support the team needs to be set up, as effective tooling is vital for effective collaboration among the stakeholders.
 The main tasks are:

 - deciding and setting up a source control system for maintaining the project's source code; this would usually be a git-based system